trustcrypto/ledgerjs/packages/react-native-hw-transport-ble/README.md

 const transport = await TransportBLE.open(deviceId); // deviceId can come from persisted state.
 It's unique per device
 ```

-**and now we can just use the transport like any other Ledger transport!**
+**and now we can just use the transport like any other onlykey transport!**

 ## API